Samuel-CHLam/wcr_constitution/index.md

     1. The Diversity, Equality, and Welfare Officers' duties shall include:
         1.  representing the WCR on all appropriate College committees;
-        1.  dealing with matters relating to the welfare of individual WCR members;
+        1.  dealing with matters relating to the welfare of individual WCR members; and
         1.  taking a leading and proactive role in making University College, and in particular the University College WCR, a place where all students feel welcome and at home, irrespective of personal characteristics including; gender, race, religion, nationality, citizenship, sexual orientation, or ethnic, national, or social origins.
-        1.  to organize and chair a welfare sub-committee that will meet at least once a term

     1. The External Affairs Officer's duties shall include:
         1.  representing the WCR at meetings of the Oxford University Student Union (Oxford SU) Graduate Committee;